Paynekelly/printf/README.md

 The format string is a character string starting and ending with double quotes.
 The format string is composed of zero or more directives; ordinary characters (not %), and conversion specifications, each of which results in fetching zero or more subsequent arguments.

-Each conversion specification is introduced by the character % and ends with a conversion specifier.
+The character % introduces each conversion specification and ends with a conversion specifier.
 In between there may be (in this order):

 Zero or more flags